usnistgov/ocr-pipeline/README.md

 # OCR Pipeline

+**Author:** Philippe Dessauw, philippe.dessauw@nist.gov **Contact:** Alden Dima, alden.dima@nist.gov

 -----

 ## Description

-The **OCR Pipeline** (referred later as pipeline) is a software designed to convert PDF files to clean TXT files in 3 steps:
+The **OCR Pipeline** (referred later as the "pipeline") is designed to convert PDF files to clean TXT files in 3 steps:

-* PDF to PNG conversion with *PythonMagick* (Python binding for ImageMagick),
+1. PDF to PNG conversion with *PythonMagick* (Python binding for ImageMagick),
-* PNG to TXT conversion using *Ocropy*,
+2. PNG to TXT conversion using *Ocropy*,
-* TXT cleaning in order to remove all trace of garbage strings.
+3. TXT cleaning in order to remove all trace of garbage strings.

 The pipeline is running on a distributed master/slave architecture with a *Redis* queue as a communication layer.

 * One master server is reading input content to build the job queue,
-* Slaves are popping jobs from that queue and processing them.
+* Slaves pop jobs from that queue and process them.

 The software is developed by the National Institute of Standards and Technology (NIST).

-*N.B.:* This software has exclusively been designed to be run on **UNIX servers**.
-MAC and Windows distributions are not supported.
+*N.B.:* This software has exclusively been designed to be run on **Linux servers**.
+Execution on Mac and Windows has not been tested.

 ## Prerequisites